django-cms/django-cms/docs/introduction/10-third_party.rst

 Integrating a third-party application
 #####################################

-We have already written our own django CMS plugins and apps, but now we want to extend our CMS with a third-party application, `Djangocms-Blog <https://github.com/nephila/djangocms-blog>`_.
+We've already written our own django CMS plugins and apps, but now we want to extend our CMS with a third-party application, `Djangocms-Blog <https://github.com/nephila/djangocms-blog>`_.